tdjastrzebski/Vincenty-Excel/README.md

 # Vincenty Direct and Inverse Solution of Geodesics on the Ellipsoid
 algorithms by Thaddeus Vincenty (1975)

----
-Based on implementation in Java Script by © Chris Veness 2002-2017 MIT License
+Based on the implementation in Java Script by © Chris Veness 2002-2017 MIT License
 https://www.movable-type.co.uk/scripts/latlong-vincenty.html
 https://github.com/chrisveness/geodesy
+---
 To make the long story short, I was looking for a way to calculate coordinates, distance and azimuth in Excel.
 I checked several available solutions but they were either incomplete, did not work or results were inaccurate.
 That is how I ended up developing my own, complete Vincenty Direct and Inverse formulae implementation.